Using Get Going

 A default Opengraph image can be found under src/static and is named og-default.jpg.
 Much like the favicons all you need to do is create a relevant default image to be used.

 By default this template collects all posts under src/content/posts to populate the RSS feed.
-You may want something different for your project in which case, edit etc/collections/index.js and the exported feed constant to fit your needs.
+You would most likely want something different for your project.
+If you visit etc/collections/index.js and edit the following to fit your needs:

 Responsive images